 Social justice has long been at the heart of the mission of the Society.
 Our mission today is the service of faith, of which the promotion of justice is an absolute requirement.
 This makes the Jesuit Social Ministry a fundamental aspect of the Society’s work.
 The elements of the Jesuit Social Ministry are direct service of those in need, social and cultural analysis, theological reflection on questions of injustice; and campaigning alongside others who strive to make our world a more just place.

-The Jesuit Social Ministry in Asia Pacific is active in Australia, where one umbrella organisation, Jesuit Social Services, brings together a huge range of services for young offenders, for indigenous persons and for others in need.
-In the Philippines, where a different strategy is employed, a great variety of Jesuit sponsored organisations exist, sometimes cooperating in a loose network.
-Among them are John J Carroll Institute on Church and Social Issues.
+The Jesuit Social Ministry in Asia Pacific is active in a number of countries.
+In Australia, Jesuit Social Services brings together a huge range of services for young offenders, for indigenous persons and for others in need.
+In the Philippines, the Simbahang Lingkod ng Bayan is the social justice arm of the province.
+Other social ministries within the conference include the Jesuit Service Cambodia, the Jesuit Social Centre Tokyo, and the Jesuit Social Services in Thailand.
+In the Philippines and Thailand, there is an active prison ministry – the Philippine Jesuit Prison Service and the Jesuit Prison Ministry Thailand.
 The Jesuit Refugee Service is perhaps the best-known Jesuit social justice organisation.

 In addition, the Jesuits in Asia Pacific agreed in 2010 to two priority engagements as a Conference.
-These are migration and ecology.
+These are migration and reconciliation with creation.

 Care of the environment is an integral part of the Jesuit mission.
 It affects the quality of our relationship with God, with other human beings and with creation itself.
 It touches the core of our faith in and love for God, making it impossible for us to watch passively as the drive to access sources of energy and other natural resources increasingly damages the earth, air, water to the point that the future of our planet is threatened.